axesup/combate/Dev-Setup:-General-Information.md

 ### Live-coding

 If Webpack is running and you make code changes, Webpack will reload the page automatically.
 So open the page you are working on in your browser, make changes in your editor, save, and the page will refresh so you can see the changes.
 Try to make whatever you're working on be the first thing you see when you open the page, so you don't have to lose focus on your editor while iterating.

-### Database

-The link to the database dump is: http://analytics.codecombat.com:8080/dump.tar.gz

-To import the database into MongoDB, unpack the archive and run: `mongorestore --drop --noIndexRestore /path/to/dump`

-When building in the dev environment, you have a filtered copy of the live database with just the publicly available data.
-It may look like what you'll find on the site, but changes you make won't show up on the site.
-To keep the database dump small, we only include a handful of testing levels, so the first two levels show up, but not the third.
-If you need to work on a specific level, let us know and we can provide you with more levels.

-Currently, there's no easy way to transfer data you make on your dev environment back to production, so be sure to build levels you want to share on [direct.codecombat.com](http://direct.codecombat.com/editor/level), not on the dev server.

 ### Third Party Services